Corrected Samplers for Discrete Flow Models: Additional Experiments

-{\bf Performance comparison of different samplers.} The additional simulation results for uniform and masked source distributions are presented in \cref{fig:uniform_source_dims} and \cref{fig:mask_source_dims}, respectively.
-We can see that, under the same sampling time, the location-corrected sampler has the best performance among the four samplers.
+{\bf Performance comparison of different samplers.} The additional simulation results for masked and uniform source distributions are presented in \cref{fig:mask_source_dims} and \cref{fig:uniform_source_dims}, respectively.
+We first compare our corrected samplers with the tau-leaping and Euler samplers.
+Under the same sampling time, the location-corrected sampler has the best performance among these samplers.
 For simulations with uniform source distribution, the time-corrected sampler outperforms the tau-leaping and Euler samplers, while in simulations with masked source distribution, it performs comparably to the Euler sampler.
-Additionally, in simulations with masked source distribution, our location-corrected sampler achieves faster convergence than the other three samplers.
+Additionally, in simulations with masked source distribution, our location-corrected sampler achieves faster convergence than the tau-leaping, Euler, and time-corrected samplers.
 Our simulation results also indicate that the time-corrected sampler yields a sampling time comparable to that of the Euler sampler when the number of steps is fixed, and the ratio of the additional computational cost of the location-corrected sampler (relative to the Euler sampler) to the computational cost of the Euler sampler tends to decrease as the number of steps increases.
 Since we only consider low-dimensional settings in our simulation, the additional computational cost of the location-corrected sampler is negligible when the number of steps is greater than dimension $\mc{D}$.
+We further compare our samplers with the (deterministic midpoint) high-order samplers \citep{ren2025fast}.
+The corrected samplers consistently outperform the RK2 sampler across all settings.
+Moreover, under a fixed sampling time, the location-corrected sampler achieves lower total variation than the RK2-Trapezoid sampler for the masked source distribution, and remains competitive with it for the uniform source distribution; this is consistent with our theoretical result that the location-corrected sampler enjoys a lower iteration complexity in the setting with a masked source distribution.

-\subsection{Text-to-image Generation}
+\subsection{Text-to-Image Generation}

 {\bf Experimental setup and implementation details.} We use the FUDOKI model \citep{wang2025fudoki} for image generation ($\mc{D}=576, \abs{\mc{S}}=16384$).
 The metric-induced probability path and conditional transition rate are computed in the same way as in their work.
 We consider three sampling algorithms (\cref{alg:Euler sampler in general,alg:Time-corrected sampler in general,alg:Location-corrected sampler in general}) in our experiments.
 For the corrected samplers, we choose $m=32$ to compute numerical integrals.
 For the location-corrected sampler (\cref{alg:Location-corrected sampler in general}), we adaptively choose $j=\mc{D}/K$, where $K$ is the number of steps.
 We consider different settings of the number of steps $K$ and time threshold for the location-corrected sampler $t_\theta$ in experiments.
 We record the average sampling time (second per image) for each setting and evaluate each sampler on the GenEval benchmark.